elijahmont3x/blue-green-deploy/README.md

 # Blue/Green Deployment System

-A comprehensive toolkit for implementing zero-downtime deployments using the blue/green deployment strategy.
-This toolkit enables continuous integration and deployment pipelines to maintain two identical environments, gradually shift traffic between them, and achieve seamless updates with no downtime.
+A comprehensive, service-agnostic toolkit for achieving zero-downtime deployments using the blue/green strategy.
+This toolkit provides dynamic Nginx configuration generation, flexible routing (path and subdomain based), SSL automation, automated health checks, and complete rollback and cleanup capabilities.

 ## What Is This?

-This is a collection of deployment scripts and configuration templates that your CI/CD pipeline installs **directly on your production server** to enable blue/green deployments.
-Think of it as a server-side deployment toolkit that works with your existing Docker-based applications.
+This deployment system transforms your single-environment Docker setup into two identical environments (Blue and Green) with a dynamic reverse proxy managed by Nginx.
+Key benefits include:
+- **Zero assumptions about your application architecture**
+- **Dynamic Nginx templating** that supports arbitrary path and subdomain rules
+- **Automatic SSL management** with Let's Encrypt
+- **Automated health checking and traffic shifting**
+- **Rollback and cleanup tools**
+- **Extensible plugin system**

 ## Table of Contents